LLNL/FGPU/README.md

 While these examples have a heavy FORTRAN emphasis, some examples also include C++ usage for use in demonstrating OpenMP or CUDA with mixed C++/FORTRAN language executables.

-This set of examples can be built with CMake.
-It requires BLT ( https://github.com/LLNL/blt ).
+The code examples are currently being ported to CMake and CTest.

-Some examples of compiler settings for platforms are in host_configs.
+Some examples of setting CMake options for platforms are in the 'cmake' directory.

 Quickstart:
-git clone this repo into 'FGPU' git clone BLT into 'BLT' mkdir build
+git clone this repo into 'FGPU' mkdir build

 Assume you now have the directories:
 FGPU
-BLT
 build
-cd build

-To build on an IBM Power platform cmake ../FGPU -DBLT_ROOT=../BLT -C ../FGPU/host_configs/blueos.cmake make
+To build on an IBM Power platform cd build cmake ../FGPU -C ../FGPU/cmake/blueos.cmake make make test

 RELEASE
 LLNL-CODE-769479